 Using public transport is a great way to save money, a taxi could cost upwards of $30 to get from the airport to the CBD, depending on where you are.
 Here in Melbourne, Australia it costs between $60 and $75.
 In many cities around the world, it might only cost about $5-$8, or less, via the train.
 Using public transport is also much better for the environment.

 Public transport should be used as much as possible, not just getting to and from the airport.
-You can also use trains and buses to get from city to city and cross countries in places like Europe.
+You can also use trains and buses to get from city to city and across multiple countries in places like Europe.
 We travelled across Europe with a rail pass and even caught a bus from London to Paris.
-We have used the metro trains to get around in many cities around the world, including Hong Kong, Tokyo, Los Angeles, London, Seoul, Paris, Lisbon, Barcelona and Singapore.
+We have used metro trains to get around in many cities around the world, including Hong Kong, Tokyo, Los Angeles, London, Seoul, Paris, Lisbon, Barcelona and Singapore.

 I have written a more extensive article about why you should use public transport.
 You can read about it here: